edricko/Elite-Qualifier/README.md

 ## Background

-This is why this application exists.
+ application exists.

 ## Install

-These are the steps to setup your local environment to run this application.
+These are the steps to setup your local environment to run this application.  ( wat  )

 ## Usage

 These are the steps to use the application or interact with it.

 ### Any optional sections
+yes